As I sit and write this, July 1989 is 30 years ago and yet it doesn’t seem 5 minutes ago to me.

 Big Centre had a wonderful management team all the way up to the top, and happily I’m still in touch with most of them.
 Once again, everyone simply mucked in and the team got the job done!

-As with Beacon, there were numerous ups and downs along the way (some of the happenings would require a novel-length story to tell, so not for here…).
+As with Beacon, there were numerous ups and downs along the way (some of the happenings would require a novel-length story to tell, but not here…).
 Now, Big Centre itself has disappeared.
 Everyone who was ever part of Big Centre has left too.
-The result of corporate takeovers once again and the desire to maximize profits with reduced input.
-Sadly this paths of events leads to the viewer (or listener) being short-changed by being given an inferior service rather than what they could’ve had if only those higher-up would allow it.
+The result of corporate takeovers once again.
 Sad isn’t it.
 But there you go, only my opinion, and that’s as far down that particular path I’m going to go here.
+But buy me a drink and I’ll tell you exactly how I feel…

 Nowadays I’m back in the world of radio, on Cannock Chase Radio every Saturday at Midday (plus I do loads of behind the scenes stuff for them too)

 So, I’ve been a radio presenter and producer, a teacher at school/college/university, a TV presenter/producer/director, a quiz show host, and a rabbit on a kids TV show.
-I’ve also appeared on BBC Television, BBC Radio, Central Television, Local Radio and Local Television.
+I’ve also appeared on BBC TV, BBC Radio, ITV, Local Radio and Local Television.

 Some examples of the shows I’ve mentioned above, both TV and Radio, can be seen and heard elsewhere on this website and if there are any missing, I’ll be adding them in very soon.
 Give me a shout if you want to see more.
 Tell you what, I’ll probably stop blowing my own trumpet shortly! #butwhynot